neilff/react-training/book/redux/redux_actions.md

 ```

 As you can see, the actions creators are simple functions that take parameters, and return a JSON object containing more information.
-The typical Redux action tends to contain the properties:
+Actions follows the [Flux Standard Action](https://github.com/acdlite/flux-standard-action) and contain the properties:

 * **type**: a string/enum representing the action
 * **payload**: the data that you want to pass into the reducer if applicable